MicrosoftDocs/globalization/globalization/internationalization/pluralization.md

 - other

 The **other** form is always required, and so is used for languages that only have a single form.
 Note that other categorizations exist, such as *trial* (three), and *quadral* (four), and *superplural* (larger than plural).
 ICU also specifies how each language uses these forms ([Language Plural Rules](https://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html)).

+> [!IMPORTANT]
+> As a consequence of optimizing the translation process, some localization tools and localization workflows will introduce challenges when working with plural forms.
+Using the example below, some localization tools might attempt to lock or auto-translate successive repetitions of the source string `You have read {formattedCount} articles.` into the target language.
+This can result in the target language string being incorrect, as the target language might require different forms of the word "article" depending on the value of `formattedCount`.
+Make sure to coordinate with your localization team when planning your implementation.

 ## Cardinal Pluralization